What is the response to the COVID-19?

 Should I take the GMAT or the GRE?

 We accept either the GMAT or GRE as part of the graduate entrance exam requirement.
 We recommend visiting the GMAT and GRE sites for more information.
 Please make sure to review our GMAT/GRE Waiver Policy to see if you can qualify for a possible waiver.
+New!
+GRE and GMAT exams both currently offer an online, at home option in response to COVID-19 called the GMAT Online Exam and GRE General Test at Home.

 What is an acceptable GMAT/GRE score and GPA?

 We do not have a minimum GMAT or GRE score requirement.
 The average GMAT or GRE score (and GPA) of applicants admitted to the program varies from year to year, depending on the pool of applications received.
 While we consider many elements of an applicant's background when making admission decisions, it is important that applicants have a competitive GMAT or GRE score (and GPA).
 We realize there are certain limitations with standardized tests; however, the GMAT & GRE scores (and GPA) give us a very important comparison among applicants from different schools and majors.
 Therefore, we encourage you to prepare for the GMAT or GRE exam and consider retaking if you do not score competitively.
 The University of Kentucky's Graduate School requires a minimum 2.75 GPA for entry into any Master’s program.
-If the MBA Center wants to admit an applicant to the MBA program with a GPA below 2.75, then a waiver must be recommended and then approved by the Graduate School here at the University of Kentucky.
-Please visit the class profile pages for the One Year MBA and Professional MBA programs which reflect the averages for both GMAT/GRE scores and GPA's entering the MBA program.
+If the MBA Center wants to admit an applicant to the MBA program with a GPA below 2.75, then a GPA waiver must be recommended and then approved by the Graduate School here at the University of Kentucky.
+Please visit the class profile pages for the current One Year MBA and Professional MBA programs which reflects the class averages for both GMAT/GRE scores and GPA's entering the MBA program.

 How should I best prepare to take the GRE or GMAT exams?